 The UMass Extension Greenhouse Crops and Floriculture Team supports the greenhouse industry with research and information on environmentally safe production practices and marketing.
 The greenhouse industry is one of the largest production agriculture moneymakers in Massachusetts's, valued at $78 million dollars.
 There are over 1000 commercial greenhouse and flower producing operations growing potted plants, perennials, bedding plants and cut flowers.
 The team's overall goal is to help Massachusetts greenhouse growers remain profitable within the environmental, social, and economic climate of the state.

-The Floriculture Staff consists of two Extension staff in the Center for Agriculture, Food and the Environment with University Faculty support and research in plant nutrition and pathology in Stockbridge School of Agriculture.
+The Floriculture Staff consists of three Extension staff in the Center for Agriculture, Food and the Environment with University Faculty support and research in plant nutrition and pathology in Stockbridge School of Agriculture.

 Feel free to contact members of the team to discuss specific issues.
 Contact information is provided at the top, right-hand corner of every page.